ShobhitDiggikar/Tableau/README.md

 # Tableau
-Some of the Tableau dashboards I made and some notes from my Tableau experience.</br>
+Some of the Tableau dashboards I made and some notes from my Tableau learning experience.</br>

 1. The most basic things are dimensions and measures in Tableau.
 Dimensions are categorical values and measures are quantifiable values.
 Dimensions are not blue the blue ones are Discrete</br>
 2. Tooltip is the thing which pops up when you drag the cursor on any point, it's like a pop-up window.
 Of-course you can edit the tooltip, it gives you the ability to show the info that you want the people to see</br>